 Each of these steps is very important.
 As regards listing the assets and debts, it is better to err on the side of too much detail than risk forgetting something important.
 Also, part of the legal process for getting a divorce includes providing each other with a listing of your assets and debts which you affirm under oath to be complete.

-Characterizing the items as marital, separate or mixed property can be somewhat complex and will be covered under separate post(s).
+Characterizing the items as marital, separate or mixed property can be somewhat complex.
 Marital property is referred to in the law as “community” property.

 You will be able to value many of the assets and debts easily yourself.
 Others such as a house, a business or a pension often require the services of a valuation professional.